 Eating disorders have a perception problem.
 They are a disorder beginning with the word “eating,” which makes people think they are as simple as food, but they are much more complex than that.
-Those of us who have eating disorders are using food and our bodies as a coping and communication tool, so the food is actually the least important part of the disorder.
+People who have eating disorders use food and our bodies as a coping mechanism, so food behaviors are the symptom, but not typically the cause of an eating disorder.

 Healing from an eating disorder requires so much more than the right eating plan.
 As parents, we must recognize the myriad elements that contribute to the development of an eating disorder, including: